ReadingAndThinking.com

 While maintaining the original appearance of the original book, the 6th edition adds a guide for 10 Wall Street financial experts, which not only demonstrates the important position of this book in the eyes of Wall Street investment masters but also adds the breadth of the times to this classic work.

-7. Common Stocks and Uncommon Profits
+7. Common Stocks and Uncommon Profits by Philip A. Fisher

 Buffett praised the book, "After reading "Ordinary Stocks, Extraordinary Profits", I found Phil Fisher.
-When I saw him, he himself left me like his thoughts.
+When I saw him, he left me like his thoughts.
 Deep impression.

 A thorough understanding of the company with Fischer’s skills enables one to make smart investments."